thomleysens/UDV-server/API_Extended_Document/README.md

 of DB used (postgreSQL, Oracle, MySQL...)

 ### How to
 **How can we share inheritance or foreign key notion between an object and a DB ?**

 Because we do not have to write sql request, we need to indicate DB relationship between object directly in their python code.

-To do that we use the library call [sqlalchemy](htps://www.sqlalchemy.org) If you wat to install the library got to ###
+We use for that the [sqlalchemy library](htps://www.sqlalchemy.org) which uses [psycorpg2](http://initd.org/psycopg/docs/) to communicate with the PostgreSQL DataBase.

 A complete tutorial about ORM with sqlalchemy can be find [here](https://docs.sqlalchemy.org/en/latest/orm/tutorial.html)

 #### A simple example
 We define a class called **ExtendedDocument**, this class has an associated table in the DB called **extended_document** The types of the attributes of the class need to be specify (like Integer, String or Float) This class has an id, which is the primary key of **extended_document**
 ```python
 class ExtendedDocument(Base):
     __tablename__ = "extended_document"